 In Ray’s earlier book, “Fantastic Voyage: Live Long Enough to Live Forever,” Ray writes about how people can start taking steps now to extend their lives, until the advancements in medical technology have a chance to catch up.
 Nanotechnology will develop over time, becoming more capable to repair and restore our body parts.
 Biotechnology is advancing and will soon make it possible to turn on and off enzymes, the workhorses of biology.
 Current medical technology is taking its first steps in using these techniques to destroy HDL in the blood to stop atherosclerosis, as well as many other diseases.
 By creating ever-increasingly powerful technology, the future means extending human life.
 Life expectancy grows longer and longer every year: where life expectancy was 37 years in the 1800’s, a thousand years from now, according to Ray, it may just be infinite!

 Technology merging with biology?
 There is no doubt you will peruse our Top Ten list with all kinds of skepticism, and you certainly should be; these are perhaps some of the most radical ideas about the future yet.
 Still, for someone like Ray Kurzweil, who has accomplished great feats within his lifetime, is there some value in even considering it?
-Whether you are a believer in science, futurists, in prophets or Gods, or merely in the “little things,” certainly these visions of the future are big enough to color your imagination, and light up a place where space, time and possibility surrounds us all on every side.
+Whether you are a believer in science, futurists, or in prophets, or merely in the “little things,” certainly these visions of the future are big enough to color your imagination, and light up a place where space, time and possibility surrounds us all on every side.